 Social media community rules

-This page explain the social community rules for the Office of the Police and Crime Commissioner for Devon, Cornwall and the Isles of Scilly Police and Crime Commissioner (OPCC).
+This page explains the social community rules for the Office of the Police and Crime Commissioner for Devon, Cornwall and the Isles of Scilly Police and Crime Commissioner (OPCC).

 The OPCC is pleased to engage with those from many communities via social media.